Rev

 of a force of character very far beyond the common.

-from the first the respect and esteem of the community for which he
+from the first the respect and esteem of the community for which he has unceasingly laboured.

 With no Board or Committee over him either to help or to hinder, he has had one great advantage; he has been free to work out his own interpretation of educational principles and the results

-has done that to the great advantage of his pupils.
+show that he has done that to the great advantage of his pupils.
 Without any public subvention

 he has had to fight his own battles, with his own inherent vigour, not with other people's strength.